-I provide lots and lots of language input but still give adequate wait time for him to respond.
+I provide lots and lots of language input and give adequate wait time for him to respond.

-I now (this is an experiment) read books with my son while he stands and I sit.
+I n read books with my son while he stands and I sit.
 This has been working!
 Just today, I got him to repeat “ball,” “mama,” “papa,” “baby,” and “house.”
 I sit in the chair and he can stand, spin, or walk around the room while I read.
-To my surprise, he almost always wonders over to the book and remains engaged for almost 5-6 minutes at a time.
+To my surprise, he almost always wanders over to the book and remains engaged for almost 5-6 minutes at a time.
 This is a HUGE improvement.

-I explore the world with him, get on the floor and play, model language and refrain from pressuring him too much to speak.
+I explore the world with him, get on the floor and play, model language, and not pressure him too much to speak.